If you are an entrepreneur, opening a business account should be at the top of your to-do list. Why?

 Best for small businesses with diverse banking needs

-U.S Bancorp has joined the big league in the banking industry and all indications are the bank will continue to grow with time.
+U.S. Bancorp has joined the big league in the banking industry and all indications are the bank will continue to grow with time.
 Even though this bank is among the largest in the market, it offers very friendly terms and services to small business owners.
-This explains why it features prominently in this list of best banks for small business.
+This explains why it features prominently in this list of best banks for Latino small businesses.

-From low-interest loans to affordable chargeable accounts, Bancorp has it all and so much more.
+From low-interest loans to affordable chargeable accounts, U.S. Bancorp has it all and so much more.

 - Variety of checking accounts for different types of businesses.